Tests for genetic disorders can help you have a healthy baby

 It turns out that the patient’s friends (both the man and the woman) were carriers of a recessive gene.
 The combination of these two recessive genes resulted in the child developing the disease.
 Diseases that result from the combination of a recessive gene from each parent is an autosomal recessive disorder.

 Although neither the mother nor the father of the child had an abnormality, both were carriers of the recessive gene.
 In this situation, the baby from this couple had a 25% chance of developing the disease.
-If the child did not develop the disease, then the child had a 50% chance of being a carrier and a 25% chance of not being affected at all.
+If the child did not develop the disease, then the child had a 50% chance of being a carrier.
+The child also has a 25% chance of not being affected at all.

-Today, there is available testing for the man and the woman for a DNA analysis with the ability to indentify over 100 recessive genes.
-If the man and woman are carriers for the same disease, the couple can elect to undergo a cycle of in vitro fertilization (IVF) with pre-implantation genetic screening (PGS) and transfer unaffected embryos to avoid having a child with the genetic abnormality.
+Today, there is available testing for the man and the woman for a DNA analysis with the ability to identify over 100 recessive genes.
+If the man and woman carry the same disease, the couple can elect to undergo a cycle of in vitro fertilization (IVF) with preimplantation genetic screening (PGS).
+They can then transfer unaffected embryos to avoid having a child with the genetic abnormality.

 Although a couple could elect to undergo insemination with donor sperm or to undergo a donor egg cycle, IVF with PGS is usually more desirable.
 All of these procedures allow the couple to avoid having a child with the genetic disorder that could have resulted from the combination of their recessive genes.
 Contact us to learn more.